ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Altibase C Interface Manual.md

 This is a macro used to indicate that the data is a null terminated string.
 When input binding a string, the user can set the data length to this value instead of the actual length.

-When input binding binary data, do not set the data length to ALTIBASE_NTS.
+If ALTIBASE_NTS is set to data length when input binding non-string binary data, the value of [buffer_length](#struct-ALTIBASEBIND) is used as the data length.

 ##### enum ALTIBASE_BIND_TYPE